getdozer/dozer/dozer-tests/README.md

 For all supported error expectation checks, see `expectations.rs`.

-## Add a Source
+## Add a Connection

-Test cases may need to connect to various kinds of sources.
-Sources can run as a docker compose service.
+Test cases may need to establish various kinds of connections.
+Connection services can run as a docker compose service.

-The framework traverses `dozer-config.yaml`, and for every `connection`, it tries to find a directory with the connection name under `dozer-tests/src/e2e_tests/sources`.
-If found, it adds the source service defined in that directory to a docker compose file, and starts the containers before running the test client.
+The framework traverses `dozer-config.yaml`, and for every `connection`, it tries to find a directory with the connection name under `dozer-tests/src/e2e_tests/connections`.
+If found, it adds the connection service defined in that directory to a docker compose file, and starts the containers before running the test client.

-The source directory must have a `Dockerfile` used for building the image.
-The build context will be the source directory.
+The connection directory must have a `Dockerfile` used for building the image.
+The build context will be the connection directory.

-It can optionally contain a `service.yaml` file, whose content will be added to the source service section of the docker commpose file.
+It can optionally contain a `service.yaml` file, whose content will be added to the connection service section of the docker commpose file.
 The `build` section of `service.yaml` will be overwritten.
 The working directory of the `docker compose` run will be the repository root, so be careful with relative paths in `service.yaml` (better don't use them).

-### Troubleshoot Sources
+### Troubleshoot Connections

 - If `service.yaml` parsing fails or generated `docker-compose.yaml` misses some content from it, it's probably because our data model doesn't agree with the file content.
 You can check the data model at `docker_compose.rs`.